 - Individual Retirement Account (IRA): This is the simplest type of retirement plan, especially when you’re a new business.
-Using an IRA, you can make tax-deductible contributions up to $6,000 per year, or $7,000 if you’re 50 or older.
+Using an IRA, you can make tax-deductible contributions up to $6,000, or $7,000 if you’re 50 or older for tax year 2020.
 Usually you can make contributions for the previous year up until the April tax deadline for that tax year, for the 2020 tax return you can make contributions up until the May 17th deadline extension, and make an impact on your taxes.
-The IRS has extended the deadline to make 2019 IRA contributions to July 15, 2020 as part of Coronavirus (COVID-19) relief.

 - SEP IRA: This is a much more generous plan, that might be a better idea down the road when your income is higher.
-It enables you to contribute 25% of your net business income, up to a maximum of $56,000 for 2019 ($57,000 for 2020).
+It enables you to contribute 25% of your net business income, up to a maximum of $57,000 for 2020.

 - Solo 401(k): This is a 401(k) plan for an individual, but you can also include your spouse if he or she participates in the business.
 Just like a regular 401(k) plan, you can contribute up to $19,500 as an employee in 2020 (or $26,000 if you’re 50 or older), but you can also make an employer contribution.
 The maximum total contribution to the plan is $57,000 in 2020 ($63,500 if 50 or older).